Associate Professor of English; Director of Graduate Studies in English

 My research and teaching focus on twentieth-century British literature and culture, with emphases in modernism, the history and theory of the novel, literary genres, and popular print culture.

-My first book, Violent Minds: Modernism and the Criminal (forthcoming with Cambridge University Press), constructs a genealogy of criminality in modernist fiction from the late nineteenth century to the 1950s.
-Examining a range of modernist authors who explored new modes of psychological representation through the figure of the criminal, and who drew upon works of criminal anthropology, detective fiction, and journalistic accounts of crime and violence in order to develop those representations, Violent Minds demonstrates how a fascination with criminality underlies the modernist engagement with subjectivity and narrative form.
+My first book, Violent Minds: Modernism and the Criminal (Cambridge University Press, 2019), constructs a genealogy of criminality in modernist fiction from the late nineteenth century to the 1950s.
+Examining a range of modernist authors who explored new modes of psychological representation through the figure of the criminal, and who drew upon works of criminal anthropology, detective fiction, and journalistic accounts of crime and violence in order to develop those representations, Violent Minds demonstrates how a fascination with criminality underlies the modernist engagements with subjectivity, genre fiction, and experimental narrative.

-I’ve recently begun a new project on modernism and the novel series, tentatively entitled Serial Modernism: Twentieth-Century British Fiction and the Form of the Sequel.
+I’ve recently begun a new project on modernism and the novel series, tentatively titled Time and Again: Twentieth-Century British Fiction and the Form of the Series.
 This book aims to show how and why novel series have played an underappreciated yet pivotal role in shaping modernist aesthetics, and how experimentation with serial forms allowed authors to manipulate their readers' experiences of narrative time, characterization, and plot.

 As these projects indicate, my interest in popular culture complements my work in modernism.
 Specifically, I am interested in genre fictions, comics, and periodicals that explicitly or implicitly blur the lines between popular and experimental form, and in how those works complicate our understanding of cultural capital, aesthetic value, and generic definition.
-An article on the early history of Ellery Queen’s Mystery Magazine recently appeared in a collection on crime fiction in American culture, and I am also editing a special issue of the Journal of Modern Periodical Studies on “Seriality.”
-Finally, I continue to write about comics and graphic narrative, and am currently completing an essay on repetition and narrative temporality in Chester Gould’s Dick Tracy strips, as well as a set of articles on anachronism in contemporary comics.
+Articles on the early history of Ellery Queen’s Mystery Magazine and the relationship between criminology and crime fiction have appeared or are forthcoming in edited collections, and I recently edited a special issue of the Journal of Modern Periodical Studies on “Seriality.”
+Finally, I continue to write about comics and graphic narrative, and am currently working on a set of essays on anachronism in contemporary comics.

 My research in these areas also contributes to my teaching, which, from introductory literature courses to advanced graduate seminars, emphasizes neglected texts alongside canonical works.
 I am also deeply invested in graduate education, and in highlighting the value of academic writing as a vehicle for intellectual engagement and expression.